 - Sentence variety: 7 words, then 17 words

-Implementation: Claude Custom Styles
+Setup: Claude Custom Styles

-Step 1: Prepare the Style Spec
+Step 1: Prep the Spec

-- Complete: All six sections filled
+- Full: All six parts done

 Step 2: Access Custom Styles